 When to go?
 Because it’s another popular touristy place to visit, you should visit the earlier the better.
-Of course, you can only go to go many places in the morning.
+Of course, you can only go to many places in the morning.
 We spent half a day in the afternoon visiting the two districts and it was more than enough time.
-I’d definitely recommend to plan at least half a day for both though, you wouldn’t want to rush it!
+I’d definitely recommend planning at least half a day for both though, you wouldn’t want to rush it!

 How much does it cost?
 Both districts are completely free to visit.
 Some of the shrines do charge a small fee to visit them.
 Also, make sure to bring some cash to try some of the street foods and get some special souvenirs.